Shoulder injuries - specialist in Helsinki and Espoo

 Clavicle fractures

-Clavicle fractures happen when falling on one’s side with the shoulder first.
-Bruising appears in the area of the fracture and the pain drives the person to the doctor.
-The line of treatment is decided on the basis of X-ray imaging.
-Clavicle fractures usually ossify well, which has led to their often being treated without surgery, with a sling for four weeks.
-If the fracture is permitted to ossify in the wrong position, the result is a permanent bone ridge under the skin which often causes problems e.g. when carrying a rucksack, with the shoulder strap rubbing against the skin.
-Through early surgical treatment, these problems can be avoided by setting the ends of the bone in their natural position.
+Clavicle fractures occur when falling on your side with your shoulder first.
+A bruise forms in the fracture area, and the pain drives you to see a doctor.
+The course of treatment is decided based on an X-ray.
+Clavicle fractures usually heal well, which has led to them often being treated without surgery with a sling for 4 weeks.
+If the fracture is allowed to heal in an incorrect position, the result is a permanent bone ridge under the skin, which often causes problems, for example when carrying a backpack when the shoulder strap rubs against the skin.
+Early surgical treatment can avoid these problems by placing the ends of the bone in their natural position.

 BOOK AN APPOINTMENT CONVENIENTLY ONLINE!